simonw/llm/docs/plugins/directory.md

 - **[llm-sentence-transformers](https://github.com/simonw/llm-sentence-transformers)** adds support for embeddings using the [sentence-transformers](https://www.sbert.net/) library, which provides access to [a wide range](https://www.sbert.net/docs/pretrained_models.html) of embedding models.

+## Extra commands

+- **[llm-cluster](https://github.com/simonw/llm-cluster)** adds a `llm cluster` command for calculating clusters for a collection of embeddings.
+Calculated clusters can then be passed to a Large Language Model to generate a summary description.

 ## Just for fun

 - **[llm-markov](https://github.com/simonw/llm-markov)** adds a simple model that generates output using a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).
 This example is used in the tutorial [Writing a plugin to support a new model](https://llm.datasette.io/en/latest/plugins/tutorial-model-plugin.html).